capnproto/pycapnp/README.md

 First you need a system-wide installation of the Capnproto C++ library >= 0.2.
 All you need to do is follow the official [installation docs](http://kentonv.github.io/capnproto/install.html)].
 Also on my ubuntu 12.10 box, I had to run `sudo ldconfig` after installation to make sure the libcapnp library was picked up by the linker.

 You also need a working version of the latest [Cython](http://cython.org/) and the latest version of setuptools.
-This is easily done with:
+This is easily done (assuming you've already installed pip):

     pip install -U cython setuptools

 ## Building and installation

-`cd` into the repo directory and run `python setup.py install` or `pip install .`
+`cd` into the repo directory and run `pip install .`

 ## Documentation/Example
 At the moment, there is no documenation, but the library is almost a 1:1 clone of the [Capnproto C++ Library](http://kentonv.github.io/capnproto/cxx.html)